lauralaura14/The-Chess-Party-TCP/README.txt

 #                                                                                                   #
 #####################################################################################################

-By John Haney, Laura A, Aharon Loiterman, Nana Owusu Ansah
+By John Haney, Laura O, Aharon Loiterman, Nana Owusu Ansah

 ABOUT:
 The-chess-party is a Java based online chess game that uses a TCP connection